davidalexandercurrie/IMA-FE-Fall-22/README.md

 * Using Public Data via APIs

 ### Schedule
-*Please note this is subject to change once students' experience is guaged*
+*Please note this is subject to change once students' experience is gauged*

 * Week 1
   * Introductions